Borda/ImageAI/imageai/Detection/VIDEO.md

 ### Frame Detection Intervals
 <div id="videodetectionintervals" ></div>

 The above video objects detection task are optimized for frame-real-time object detections that ensures that objects in every frame of the video is detected. **ImageAI** provides you the option to adjust the video frame detections which can speed up your video detection process.
-When calling the `.detectObjectsFromVideo()` or `.detectCustomObjectsFromVideo()`, you can specify at which frame interval detections should be made.
+When calling the `.detect_objects()` or `.detect_custom_objects()`, you can specify at which frame interval detections should be made.
 By setting the **frame_detection_interval** parameter to be  equal to 5 or 20, that means the object detections in the video will be updated after 5 frames or 20 frames.
 If your output video **frames_per_second** is set to 20, that means the object detections in the video will be updated once in every quarter of a second or every second.
 This is useful in case scenarious where the available compute is less powerful and speeds of moving objects are low.
 This ensures you can have objects detected as second-real-time , half-a-second-real-time or whichever way suits your needs.
 We conducted video object detection on the same input video we have been using all this while by applying a **frame_detection_interval** value equal to 5.
 The results below are obtained from detections performed on a NVIDIA K80 GPU.
 See the results and link to download the videos below: